Dendera Temple Complex Luxor Egypt

 Aerial View Dendera Temple – Viator

-Entrance
+Dendera Complex Entrance

 A Tourist’s Life in Egypt

 Every day, I learn more about how things are done in Egypt.
 This time, I went on tour with a new guide, another Mohamed, and an excellent driver, Hannie.
 Apparently, some guides falsely represent themselves as certified Egyptologists.
 I also learned that information provided by one guide can be contradicted by another, so at this point, I’m not sure about anything.
 When possible, I try to do my own research before and / or after a tour.
-The info provided during a tour is almost always more than my brain can process.
+The info provided during a tour is always more than my brain can process.

 Astronomical Ceiling Hypostyle Hall Karnak Temple Complex

-An aside for travelers in Egypt is it might be unwise to mention that you’re interested in purchasing something, even as small as a scarf – you’ll regret it.
+An aside for travelers in Egypt is it might be unwise to mention that you’re interested in purchasing something, even as small as a scarf – you may regret it.
 The walls have eyes and ears.
 Brutal Egyptian negotiating is exhausting and not for me.
 Unless, of course, your guide gets involved in the process, which might complicate matters even more. sigh

-Entrance of Dendera Temple
+Entrance Dendera Temple

 Religious Sanctuary

-Ihy Son of Horus – Iseum Sanctuary
+Ihy Son of Horus and God of Music – Iseum Sanctuary

 _____________